MAST30034-Applied-Data-Science/mast30034-project-1-DigitalData/README.md

     - TODO: `data_analysis_yellow_vs_covid.ipynb`:
     - TODO: `data_analysis_fhvhv_vs_covid.ipynb`:

-- `raw_data_analysis.ipynb`: A sanbox notebook (not necessary in the pipeline).
-Contains surface level analysis (data types, length, potential missing values) of the raw data where necessary.
-The results from this are used to introduce datasets.
-TODO: Consider removing this, I guess.
+- `raw_data_analysis.ipynb`: A sandbox notebook (not necessary in the pipeline).
+Contains surface level analysis (data types, length, potential missing values, outliers) of the raw data where necessary.
+The results from this are used throughout the report.

 ## TODO: Technology Stack
 - [Apache Spark](https://pypi.org/project/pyspark/)